2 ZERO HUNGER

 • Partnership with Secoma Company Limited

 Since April 2018, Hokkaido University has maintained a Collaboration Agreement for Regional Creation with Secoma Company Limited, a locally rooted company headquartered in Sapporo, Hokkaido.
-Secoma operates the “Seicomart Hokkaido University Store” on the Sapporo Campus and prioritizes the use of local ingredients by sourcing directly from local producers and processing them near the place of origin to preserve freshness and reduce environmental impact.
+Secoma operates the “Seicomart Hokkaido University Store” on the Sapporo Campus and prioritises the use of local ingredients by sourcing directly from local producers and processing them near the place of origin to preserve freshness and reduce environmental impact.

 Through this partnership, the university ensures that members of the campus community have access to affordable, nutritious, and locally sourced food.
 The collaboration also promotes food quality, safety, and regional cooperation, thereby fostering a sustainable and supportive campus food environment.